The workflow editor

 9 Workflow status bar, showing the CWL version and the error state.

 By default, the workflow editor opens in Visual Editor view, which shows a visual representation of the workflow and allows you to edit the workflow by dragging and dropping apps and connections.
 There is also a Test view that allows you to set app inputs and run it locally using Rabix Executor, and a Code view, which shows the underlying CWL.
 Changes made in one view are immediately reflected in the other view so you can use whichever view is most convenient.

 The App Info view allows you to see and set general information about the workflow, for example, the author, and a description of the workflow.
 This information will be available to anyone who uses the workflow or places it as a component in a larger workflow.

 Creating a workflow

-To create a workflow, click at the far right of the open tabs, select Create a Workflow, then follow the instructions.
+To create a workflow, click at the far right of the open tabs, select New workflow, then follow the instructions.

 You can choose whether to create the workflow in your local workspace or in a Platform project.
 You can also choose whether to use the older CWL sbg:draft-2 version, or the latest CWL v1.0 version.
-If you create a local workflow, you can choose whether to use YAML format (file extension .cwl) or JSON format (file extension .json).
+If you create a local workflow, you can choose whether to use YAML format (file extension .cwl or .yaml) or JSON format (file extension .json).
 Platform workflows are always created as JSON.